 I’ve noticed that many Hotspot Shield reviews fail to mention this, but this VPN provider has a really cool feature in place that acts as an “Eject” button in the Batmobile (na na na na Batman!).

 While you’re using a VPN, many different things might happen.
 Your internet connection might go out, there might be some networking issues, or even the VPN itself could crash - these things do happen!
 Well, no worries - in these types of situations, kill switches step in to save the day!

 To put it very simply, a kill switch terminates and closes all of your processes (file downloads, browsing tabs, etc.) upon detecting that you have disconnected from the VPN.

 You see, as soon as you disconnect, all of your data is served on a plater to the prying eyes of third parties.
-Kill switch prevents that from happening - a very interesting tool indeed!
+A kill switch prevents that from happening - a very interesting tool indeed!